Jock Stein: Scotland

 Stein was first appointed manager of Scotland on a part-time basis in the spring of 1965, taking charge of their attempt to qualify for the 1966 World Cup.
 Scotland achieved good results in their first two qualifiers, a draw against Poland and a win against Finland.
 Stein was criticised by the Scottish press after the team conceded two late goals and lost 2–1 at home to Poland, but they managed to beat Italy 1–0 at Hampden Park through a last minute goal by John Greig to raise some hope of qualification.
 Scotland suffered from several players withdrawing from the return match against Italy due to injury.
 Stein, by instinct an attacking coach, set his team up defensively.
 A 3–0 defeat meant that they failed to qualify from UEFA Group 8.
 Stein relinquished the Scotland job after this defeat to concentrate on his full-time role with Celtic.

 After Willie Ormond resigned as manager of Scotland in May 1977, Stein was approached about replacing him, but confirmed that he intended to remain at Celtic.
 Amid overwhelming optimism incited by incumbent manager Ally MacLeod that Scotland would achieve great success at the 1978 FIFA World Cup, Stein was one of the few to caution against this: something he would be proven right in, as Scotland subsequently failed to qualify from the group stage.

 Stein was appointed Scotland manager on a full-time basis on 5 October 1978, which was his 56th birthday.
 65,872 attended his first game in charge, a 3–2 win against Norway at Hampden, despite the bus services in Glasgow being on strike.
 Stein had picked a team with only players based in England, but he felt that he could bring through more home-based players.
 He also believed that Scotland had tended to play with too much emotion and naivety, which he wanted to replace with an emphasis on retaining possession of the football.
-Two defeats to Belgium meant that Scotland failed to qualify for the 1980 European Championship.
+Two defeats by Belgium meant that Scotland failed to qualify for the 1980 European Championship.
 This was followed by losses to Northern Ireland and England in the 1980 British Home Championship, which led to some criticism in the media.